 Community Choir

-Our inclusive in-person and online choirs are spaces where everyone can experience the joy of singing together in a group.
+Our inclusive community choir in London is a space where everyone can experience the joy of singing together in a group.
 Singing helps us to express ourselves, and singing with people in your community can have significant benefits on physical, mental and social health.
 You don’t need to be able to read music to join us, just bring yourself and a smile!
 You need to be 18+ to join.

 In-person community choir in London (NW5)